-In 2021 and 2020, the Authority received \$0 and \$208,000, respectively, in Comprehensive Counseling ("CC") grant funds from the U.S. Department of Housing and Urban Development; the purpose being to provide counseling and advice to tenants and homeowners to assist them in improving their housing conditions and fulfilling the responsibilities of tenancy or homeownership.
+In 2022 and 2021, the Authority received \$160,000 and \$0, respectively, in Comprehensive Counseling ("CC") grant funds from the U.S. Department of Housing and Urban Development; the purpose being to provide counseling and advice to tenants and homeowners to assist them in improving their housing conditions and fulfilling the responsibilities of tenancy or homeownership.
 The funds were made available through Section 106 of the Housing and Urban Development Act of 1968 and Section 4 of the Department of Housing and Urban Development Act as amended by Title XIV of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the use of which is subject to the terms and conditions of the grant agreement.

 The Qualified Energy Conservation Bond ("QECB") program was established under the Economic Stabilization Act of 2008 ("Act") and is governed by certain provisions of the Internal Revenue Code of 1986, as amended ("Code").
 Pursuant to the Act and Code, QECBs are qualified tax credit bonds where the U.S. Treasury subsidizes a portion of the bond interest payment equal to 70% of the tax credit bond rate.
-The interest subsidy due or received in 2021 and 2020 was \$216,000 and \$228,000, respectively.
+The interest subsidy due or received in 2022 and 2021 was \$204,000 and \$216,000, respectively.

-The goal of ending chronic homelessness was set when the State of Connecticut's governor signed onto the "Zero:2016" initiative.
+The goal of ending chronic homelessness was set when the State of Connecticut's governor signed onto the "Zero:2016" initiative back in 2016.
 In furtherance of reaching this goal, the Authority committed to contributing \$5,000,000 over ten years to fund supportive housing rental subsidies.
 The funding is to be made first from State funds on hand resulting from CHFA's administration of the State's supportive housing program.
 Once the designated State funds are exhausted, Financing Adjustment Factor (FAF) funds obtained from an agreement between the Authority and U.S. Department of Housing and Urban Development (HUD) will be used to fund the balance of the subsidy.
-In 2021 and 2020, the Authority funded \$0 and \$500,000, respectively, towards this commitment. \$3.25 million remains committed to be spent on this program in future years.
+In 2022 and 2021, the Authority funded \$500,000 and \$0, respectively, towards this commitment. \$2.75 million remains committed to be spent on this program in future years.